Mandatory for ALL Graduate Students:

 Violence Prevention Program Requirement - "Not Anymore" (1 training)

 Graduate students must complete a one-time online interpersonal violence prevention training.
-A hold is place on a student’s registration to ensure that you meet this requirement.
+A hold is placed on a student’s registration to ensure that you meet this requirement.

 Required once during your graduate career.